Medical Certificate for Scuba Diving

 Medications and prescription drugs

-Many medications — including certain antihistamines, sedatives, antidepressants, and cardiovascular drugs — can have effects that are amplified under pressure or affect a diver’s capacity to respond to an emergency.
+Certain antihistamines, sedatives, antidepressants, and cardiovascular drugs can have effects amplified under pressure or affect a diver's emergency response capacity.
 PADI requires GP sign-off for divers on prescription medication in many cases.

 🩺